flaviovs/pluca/README.md

 up “pkg.foobar”, then the memory cache would be returned, because although there’s no cache at “pkg.foobar”, they share the common prefix “pkg“.
-Lastly, if you look up “another.module” then you’ll get the root cache, because this name is nowhere found on the tree.
+Lastly, if you look up “another.module” then you’ll get the root cache, because neither the name nor any of its ancestors exist on the cache tree.

 ## Using the Global Cache API in libraries